KidPudel/flutter-starter-kit/concepts-android-vs-flutter.md

 Basic concepts in Android development and their equivalent concepts in Flutter:

+**Flutter uses Composition over Inheritance whenever it can.
+Here, instead of padding being an attribute of Text, it's a widget!
+This way, widgets can focus on their single responsibility, and you, the developer, have total freedom in how to compose your UI.
+For example, you can use the Padding widget to pad text, images, buttons, your own custom widgets, or the whole app.
+The widget doesn't care what it's wrapping.**

 1. `Activity` (Android) vs `StatefulWidget` (Flutter) - Both represent a single screen in an app, with the ability to update the UI based on user interactions or other events.

 2. `Fragment` (Android) vs `StatefulWidget` (Flutter) - Both represent a portion of a screen in an app, which can be reused across multiple activities.